gluxix/ws-interview-task/README.md

 - u - sends unsubscribe
 - c - sends countSubscribers

 Both, server and client writes logs to stdout.
-To silence heartbeat messages in the client app, you can pass SILENCE_HEARTBEAT=true env.
+To silence heartbeat messages in the client app, you can pass SILENCE_HB=true env.

 ```
 SERVER_ADDRESS='ws://127.0.0.1:8080'